ajgquional/rpi-picow-micropython/README.md

 * <a href="https://hackaday.io/project/175712-kamina-keyboard">Kamina Keyboard</a>
 * <a href="https://hackaday.com/2024/01/14/saving-pic-microcontrollers-with-diy-programmer/">SAVING PIC MICROCONTROLLERS WITH DIY PROGRAMMER</a>
 * <a href="https://tahmidmc.blogspot.com/2024/01/quick-and-dirty-pic16f72-programmer.html">Quick and dirty PIC16F72 programmer with the Pico</a>
+* <a href="https://www.digikey.com/en/maker/projects/wirelessly-controlling-the-pico-arp-with-the-mini-controller-for-pico/e56edcce3a7f42f98386c6ef01e8114d">Wirelessly Controlling the Pico ARP with the Mini Controller for Pico</a>
+* <a href="https://www.hackster.io/xpienet/dual-spiral-marble-clock-3aacf8">Dual Spiral Marble Clock</a>